dguzenko/newdocs/docs/zooaccess.md

 ### ZOOcart Subscription rule

-This rule eveluates if the User has the specific active Subscription.
+This rule eveluates if the User has the specific valid Subscription.

 * **Include current** - allows to include the current Subscription to the selection.
 The Subscription where the Element is being rendered will be used as part of the selection.
 * **Items** - allows to create the list of Subscriptions for the evaluation.